 Associate Headteacher's welcome

 At its heart, Arden is a community school.
-We are justifiably proud of the number of students who want to represent their peers, their school and their community; many are motivated by wanting to ‘give something back’.
-Student bodies such as the School Council are a key component of life at Arden and students are actively involved in the wider community particularly with our local primary schools.
-These relationships will undoubtedly help shape the future of our neighbourhood and keep Arden firmly at its heart.
+We are justifiably proud of the number of students who want to represent their peers, their school and their community; many are motivated by a desire to "give something back".
+Student bodies, such as our student council, are key component of life at Arden and are actively involved in ongoing school development.

 Mr. Dave Warwood

 Year 12 Dedication Service Speech at Knowle Parish Church 5th September 2018

 Good Afternoon Year 12, if you are sitting in this church right now I think it’s pretty safe to say that you did well in your GCSE’s.
 To show such resilience and perseverance in a time full of uncertainty and pressure and to still come out on top is commendable and you should be very proud of yourselves.

 One year ago today I walked into this church and sat down, exactly where you are right now, and I was absolutely terrified.
 I sat there listening to every word of every speech, the words ‘success’ and ’achieve‘ spinning around my head, thinking how could I ever attain my target grades, how could I still be the student who consistently performed, was it time to say goodbye to Alisha as I knew her and make room for non-stop working and no social life?
 Now I have to admit, all of these thoughts were there way before I walked into the church, and I think the sixth form memes are partly to blame for that, but nevertheless I was so overwhelmed by anxiety and panic over what I thought sixth formwas going to be like, I had to walk out.